Homebuyer Fund participants video

 The State’s Homebuyer Fund contribution counts towards your deposit, this means you will only have to save a portion of the required deposit, and you won’t have to pay Lenders Mortgage Insurance.
 The State’s contribution does not attract interest, however, as the value of your home changes, so too will the value of the State’s share.
-Because you are buying back some or all of its share in your property, your repayments of the Homebuyer Fund contribution will reflect any capital gains on your home.
+Because you are paying back some or all of its share in your property, your repayments of the Homebuyer Fund contribution will reflect any capital gains on your home.

 So, how does it work?
 Let’s say the home you want to buy is $500,000.
 As a Homebuyer Fund participant, you would be required to save at least 5% as a deposit, which is $25,000, and the State would contribute up to 25% of the total property price, which is $125,000.
 Aboriginal or Torres Strait Islander participants would be required to save at least 3.5% as a deposit, which is $17,500, and the State can contribute up to 35% of the property price, which is $175,000.

-When you sell the property, you will provide the Homebuyer Fund with its share of the property value.
+When you sell the property, you will repay the Homebuyer Fund its share of the property value.
 This may be more than originally contributed, as the State will share in any capital gains.

-You must be an Australian citizen or permanent resident, who is aged 18 or over at the time of settlement, and not currently own any land, or shares in a private company that owns any land.
+You must be an Australian citizen or permanent resident, or a New Zealand citizen, who is aged 18 or over at the time of settlement, and not currently own any land, or shares in a private company that owns any land, in Australia or overseas.

 Each year on the anniversary of settlement of your property, you will need to complete an annual review to make sure you have maintained your eligibility for the Homebuyer Fund.
 Details of how to do this and what you need to provide can be found in your Participation Agreement and supporting documents.